 The Zulu chief executive, David Eastman, will continue as the chief executive of a new group, called Republic Family, that will include the interactive agency Weapon 7 and the technology outfit Code, alongside Agency Republic.

-The Kitchen, Zulu’s sales promotion agency, will split from the group and will operate as a standalone agency,
+The Kitchen, Zulu's sales promotion agency, will split from the group and will operate as a standalone agency, reporting to Eastman.

 Omnicom created the Zulu Network in October 2005 in order to bring Agency Republic and Claydon Heeley closer together, and to put a digital focus on the below-the-line output of its agencies.